 For one thing, crawlers can’t “see” images, so the alt text gives those search engine spiders text they can understand and categorize.

 Alt tags also can be read by screen readers and devices used by people who are visually impaired.
 The alternative text that you’ve entered is what the device reads to the user.

-In both WordPress and Blogger, you don’t have to worry about the HTML code at all.
+In both WordPress and Blogger, you don’t have to worry about the HTML alt text code at all.
 Both platforms provide you with a simple field when you’re uploading the image.
 In Blogger it’s under Image Properties.
-In WordPress, after you add a file to your media library, Alt Text is a field under the Attachment Properties box that automatically opens.
+In WordPress, after you add a file to your media library, alt text is a field under the Attachment Properties box that automatically opens.